Charleo85/SIS-Rebuild/README.md

 #### Hosting on DigitalOcean

 - As described in the "Setup" section.
-We've been imporving our website on our droplet throughout the semester!
+We've been improving our website on the droplet throughout the semester!

 ********